 \section{Conclusion}

 This paper develops inference in predictive quantile regressions with a nearly nonstationary regressor.
-The predictive setting of interest is a quantile regression of a dependent variable on a lagged regressor which is possibly strongly autocorrelated and not strictly exogenous.
 We derive the limiting distributions of the quantile regression coefficient and its corresponding HAC $t$-statistic under a local-to-unity specification for the predictor.
 The asymptotic analysis suggests size distortion using standard tests of quantile predictability.
-Our simulations indicate that when the predictor is both persistent and endogenous the size distortion can be nearly as serious as in predictive (mean) regression. \citet{MaynardShimotsuWang2011} was the first to identify these issues. \citet{Lee2016} has subsequently generalized these results in several directions, including non-trivial extensions to the mildly integrated and explosive cases.
+Our simulations indicate that when the predictor is both persistent and endogenous, the size distortion can be nearly as serious as that of predictive (mean) regression. \citet{MaynardShimotsuWang2011} was the first to identify these issues. \citet{Lee2016} has subsequently generalized these results to the mildly integrated and explosive cases.

 One of the challenges to correcting inference in predictive regression is the inability to consistently estimate the local-to-unity parameter.
-A popular solution in the mean regression case has been the use of a Bonferroni bound in conjunction with first-stage bound on this parameter.
+A popular solution in the mean regression case has been the use of a Bonferroni bound in conjunction with a first-stage bound on this parameter.
 While this works well in practice when the predictor has a near unit root, \citet{Phillips14} has recently shown that it becomes invalid when the predictor is stationary.
-We therefore propose a switching-fully modified (FM) predictive quantile test that combines a Bonferroni bound over an FM style bias correction to the quantile regression estimator in the spirit of \citet{cy06} when the predictor has a near unit root, with the suggestion of \citet{ElliotMullerWatson15} to switch to a standard (quantile) test with slightly conservative critical values otherwise.
+We, therefore, propose a switching-fully modified (FM) predictive quantile regression test that uses a Bonferroni bound over an FM style bias-corrected quantile regression estimator when the predictor has a near unit root and switches to a standard (quantile) test with slightly conservative critical values when the predictor is stationary.